Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Model and Formulation

 It may appear from \eqref{equ:payoffCP_new} that the CP would lose nothing by choosing at least a free quality on both ISPs.
 However, this is not the case.
-As we explain later, $n_N$ and $n_{NoN}$ are dependent on $q_N$ and $q_{NoN}$, and there is a negative correlation between them.
-In other words, increasing one of them (e.g. $n_N$), decreases the other one (e.g. $n_{NoN}$).
-Therefore, the CP may stop offering her content on the neutral ISP to move EUs to the non-neutral ISP on which they can receive a better quality.
-This may lead to higher advertisement revenues for the CP.
+As we explain later, $n_N$ and $n_{NoN}$ are dependent on $q_N$ and $q_{NoN}$, and increasing one of them (e.g. $n_N$), decreases the other one (e.g. $n_{NoN}$).
+Therefore, the CP may stop offering her content on ISP N to increase the number of EUs on ISP NoN on which they can receive a better quality.
+This may lead to higher advertisement revenues.
+Thus, the CP can control the number of subscribers with each ISP by controlling the quality of the content on each ISP appropriately.